Site Navigation

 SH 286 was commissioned in 1939 from Corpus Christi to the Chapman Ranch, a route it still follows today.
-The current Crosstown Expressway was proposed in a 1958 expressway plan for Corpus Christi as part of a "freeway triangle" through the city.
+The Crosstown Expressway was proposed in a 1958 expressway plan for Corpus Christi as part of a "freeway triangle" through the city.

-SH 286 was originally routed along Port Avenue at US 181 to Ayers Street, then south along Ayers Street to Chapman Ranch Road.
+SH 286 was originally routed along Port Avenue at U.S. 181 to Ayers Street, then south along Ayers Street to Chapman Ranch Road.
 The section from Port Avenue to Ayers Street where Ayers Street meets SH 358 was decommissioned with construction of the Crosstown Expressway.

 There is one business loop along SH 286.
 BS 286A is routed along Ayers Street from SH 358 to SH 357, and was commissioned in 1995 with the completion of the frontage roads along the Crosstown Expressway extension.